Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Limitations of Braiding Defects

 \subsection{Universality No-Go Result}

-The main result we present is that a universal gate set cannot be achieved by using only locality-preserving logical operators and braiding logical operators in a topological stabiliser code of any spatial dimension.
-This builds on the result of Bravyi and K{\"o}nig \cite{Bravyi} that the group of locality-preserving logical operators admitted by a topological stabiliser code cannot be universal.
-Specifically, we show that the addition of logical operators implementable by braiding defects is not sufficient to allow for universality.
+Here we prove our main result, that a universal gate set cannot be achieved by using only locality-preserving logical operators and braiding logical operators in a topological stabiliser code of any spatial dimension.
+This proof builds on the result of Bravyi and K{\"o}nig \cite{Bravyi} that the group of locality-preserving logical operators admitted by a topological stabiliser code cannot be universal.
+Specifically, we show that the addition of logical operators implementable by braiding topological defects is insufficient to allow for universality.

-We first prove two lemmas, and then the theorem itself. \begin{lem} Let $\bar{B}$ be a logical operator implementable by braiding defects, and $\bar{U}$ be a locality-preserving logical operator.
-Then $\bar{B}\bar{U}\bar{B}^\dag$ is also a locality-preserving logical operator. \end{lem} \begin{proof} Consider a $k$-dimensional locality-preserving logical operator $\bar{U}$ and braiding logical operator $\bar{B}$.
-Note that the operator $\bar{B}\bar{U}\bar{B}^\dag$ corresponds to the resultant realisation of $\bar{U}$ after $\bar{B}$ has been applied.
-The effect of $\bar{B}$ may be decomposed into two parts.
-Firstly, there are finite translations and rotations in the support of defects that are implemented when no defect is crossing $\bar{U}$.
-These can introduce translations, rotations and stretchings of the support of $\bar{U}$.
-Secondly, there is the action of defects (such as domain walls) crossed by $\bar{U}$.
-Since defects can only have local interactions, however, this action must be locality-preserving on $\bar{U}$.
-Thus, both of these types of transformations take locality-preserving logical operators to locality-preserving logical operators and so $\bar{B}\bar{U}\bar{B}^\dag$ is a $k$-dimensional locality-preserving logical operator. \end{proof}

-\begin{lem} Any finite set of logical qubits encoded in defects in a topological stabiliser code necessarily admits a non-empty, but finite set of locality-preserving logical operators. \end{lem} \begin{proof} As explained in Sec.~\ref{Sec:Encoding}, the logical $\bar{X}$ operator acting on each logical qubit is necessarily a locality-preserving logical operator.
-Thus, the set of locality-preserving logical operators acting on any set of encoded qubits is non-empty.

-To show finiteness, consider first topological stabiliser codes without defects.
-In that case, the group of localised (eigenstate and non-eigenstate) excitations must be finite.
-To see this, note that a topological stabiliser code on a surface with periodic boundary conditions has at least as many locality-preserving logical operators as it has localised excitations.
-Indeed, each process by which a localised excitations traverses a topologically non-trivial loop around the surface gives rise to a distinct locality-preserving logical operator.
-Thus, since defect-free topological stabiliser codes admit only a finite set of locality-preserving logical operators \cite{Bravyi}, the group of localised excitations must also be finite.

-Now, note that the group of localised excitations is independent of the boundary conditions and defects of the code.
-Thus, in the presence of defects, we must still have a finite group of localised excitations.
-Any finite set of logical qubits must be encoded in only finitely many defects.
-Thus, there are only a finite set of topologically distinct paths an excitation can take to implement a logical operator.
-Thus, since locality-preserving logical operators correspond to topologically distinct paths of excitations, the set of locality-preserving logical operators acting on any finite set of qubits encoded in defects must be finite. \end{proof}